arup-group/osmox/README.md

 `osmox run configs/example.json example_data/isle-of-man.osm example -crs "epsg:27700"` (paths given from osmox project root)

-After about 30 seconds you should find locations for the extract facilities in the specified `example` directory.
-Each facility includes a number of facilities as per the config:
+After about 30 seconds you should find locations for the extracted facilities in the specified `example` directory.
+Each facility includes a number of features:

 ```{geojson}
 {